-I’ve written about the Bench Press extensively and there’s a reason for that.
+I’ve written about the barbell Bench Press extensively and there’s a reason for that.
 When it comes to overloading the chest and building muscle it’s tough to beat!

-The main pointers when doing this to build muscle is increasing the weight you can do in the 6-12 rep range.
+The main point when doing this to build muscle is increasing the weight you can do in the 5-8 rep range.
 Since the chest is composed primarily of fast-twitch muscle fibers, the heavier your reps are the better.

 Using big, compound movements will help it grow very quickly.
-That’s why the Bench Press is considered one of the best for this very reason.
+That’s why the barbell Bench Press is considered one of the best for this very reason.
 Make sure to pull your shoulders blades together, arch your upper back and lower the barbell with your shoulders tucked.

-A lot of people recommend a bodybuilding-style bench press without tucking your arms.
+A lot of people recommend a bodybuilding-style flat bench press without tucking your arms.
 I don’t recommend this, while it may increase how much the pecs come into play on the bench, the strain on the shoulders isn’t worth it in my eyes.

 Think about it, most of the guys that have muscle tears in their chest and shoulders are from benching like that.
 I hear about it all too often.
 I would rather have slower gains and no injuries over faster gains and being forced to take time off.

 Be smart and take your time.

 Incline Bench Press

-Next up we have the Incline Bench Press!
-Using this movement gives you a slightly greater range of motion that, in theory, should help you build more muscle over the regular Bench Press.
+Next up we have the incline press!
+Using this movement gives you a slightly greater range of motion that, in theory, should help with muscle growth over the regular barbell Bench Press.
 You also can target the upper chest fibers that are RARELY overdeveloped.

 The only main downside to this movement is your ego.
 Because of the angle, you’re in while performing this exercise you can’t use as much weight.
 This is due to the shoulders assisting more compared to a flat barbell bench.